Hugues Audouard Freelance web designer and wordpress consultant

 Type 1: Host server backup

 Most good hosting providers make automated backups of your website at regular intervals.
-The hosting provider I recommend, Siteground, for example offers daily backups, maintained for 30 days and with a one click restore facility, through its GoGeek package.
+The hosting provider I use, for example offers daily backups, maintained for 14 days and with a one click restore facility.

 Type 2: Local backup